 - Additional electrical, mechanical, HVAC, and plumbing work to accommodate residential uses

-The Mustard Seed has contracted L7 Architecture and Maple Reinders Construction to complete project design and construction.
-The site renovations will begin February 2022 and commence for approximately 17 weeks, with anticipated project completion in June 2022.
+The Mustard Seed contracted L7 Architecture and Maple Reinders Construction to complete project design and construction.
+The site renovations began February 2022 and the project was completed in July 2022.

 In January 2022 we released an online survey for the community to provide feedback on our draft Prairie Manor Good Neighbour Plan.
 You can read our 'What We Heard' report here.

 Supportive Housing is a housing philosophy that combines affordable housing with wrap-around supports to ensure that residents can maintain stable housing and meet their goals of wellness and self-sufficiency.
 It is an alternative housing model that diligently works to prevent re-entry into homelessness or extreme poverty and reduce a resident's reliance on other social services such as the health care system, child welfare, and police and judicial systems.

 WHY IS THERE A NEED FOR THIS PROJECT, WHAT EXPERIENCE DOES THE MUSTARD SEED HAVE?